LMPLworkshop/LMPL/README.md

 ## Call for Papers

-We invite submissions that discuss recent advancements at the intersection of language models and programming languages.
-The workshop will provide an opportunity for researchers to exchange ideas and explore emerging research directions.
-Topics of interest include, but are not limited to:
+We invite submissions discussing recent advancements at the intersection of language models and programming languages.
+This workshop will offer researchers the opportunity to exchange ideas and explore emerging research directions.
+Unlike existing workshops and conferences in the SE community, such as LLM4Code, AIware, and Forge, LMPL focuses more specifically on programming language-related problems, including program analysis, verification, and optimization.
+It also explores how PL techniques, such as formal methods and PL design principles, contribute to language model applications.
+The scope of LMPL includes, but is not limited to:

 - **LLMs for PL tasks**
    - LLMs for static analysis, such as program verification, bug detection, program optimization